PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 17:08:20
+Last updated: 2024-04-09 17:08:53
-Random Quote: Ted, your throwing your life away.
-This girl is blinding you with her shiny hair and her boob-shaped boobs! - Barney Stinson
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby